California’s Vargo Physical Therapy Makes Saving for Retirement an Easy Exercise

 “It’s so easy to set up a plan; Jeff did it before I got here in 2005 when he had 50 employees, and now we have over 165 people working for Vargo Physical Therapy,” Grieder said.
 “Paychex makes it so easy, and if I had to implement a plan today, I would have no problem selecting Paychex.
 They’ve worked with so many clients on their retirement plans that they’ve simplified it.”

-For the 11th consecutive year.
-Paychex is the largest 401(k) recordkeeper by total number of 401(k) plans with more than 90,000, according to PLANSPONSOR magazine.
-Paychex is also the second-leading provider by number of new plans added in 2020, with nearly 16,500.
+Paychex is the largest 401(k) administrator recordkeeper by total number of 401(k) plans with nearly 110,000, according to PLANSPONSOR magazine.
+Paychex is also the second-leading provider by number of new plans added in 2023, with more than 23,000.

 “Having a retirement plan does a great service for employees,” Grieder said.
 “If you care about them at work, then show that you care about them after they are done working for you.
 It’s a valuable expense but one I feel they’ll be thankful for 30 years down the road.”